DHSYan/.dotfiles/readme.md

 - [V] Better Remaps
 - [ ] Fugititive learning
 - [x] Obsidian.nvim when [[]] in notes, don't have it use id as filename.
+- [ ] Update this readme
+- [ ] Have wezterm tab title show the current directory and process
+- [ ] Learn how to use wezterm properly

+### DWM TODO
+- [ ] better dwm bar or rice dwm in general
 - [ ] make window manager rules for wezterm, google browser.
-- [ ] better dwm bar or rice dwm in general
-- [ ] Update this readme

 ### Nixos TODO
 - [x] fonts
+- [ ] Notification Daemon?
+- [ ] Media Key support?

 # Notes
 I think Neovim is having trouble editing symlinks